-The ETI's Inspection and Self-Evaluation Framework publication, which is available at: http://tinyurl.com/ISEF-Post-Primary.
+The ETI's Inspection and Self-Evaluation Framework publication is available on the ETI website: http://tinyurl.com/ISEF-Post-Primary.

-The arrangements for this inspection included meeting with representatives of the governors to discuss the school's arrangements for safeguarding the pupils.
+The arrangements for this inspection included meeting with members of the senior leadership and a representative of the board of governors to discuss the school's arrangements for safeguarding the pupils; review of documentation; and the opportunity for all pupils, parents, teaching and support staff to complete a confidential questionnaire.